 Among the many dishes that define Filipino cuisine, adobo and sinigang stand out as two of the most beloved staples.
 These dishes represent the foundation of famous Filipino foods, capturing the signature balance of salty, sour, and savory flavors that characterize much of the country’s cooking.

 Both dishes demonstrate the Filipino approach to comfort food—meals that are hearty, flavorful, and designed to be shared with family.
 Their recipes vary widely across regions and households, reflecting the diversity of culinary traditions found throughout the Philippines.
-Despite these variations, the essence of these dishes remains the same: deeply satisfying flavors that celebrate simple ingredients and careful preparation.

 What Makes Adobo So Iconic?